plantnet/malpolon/examples/README.md

 In your script file, update your `DataModule` class to use the correct dataset class by re-defining the `get_dataset()` method.

-Here is an example of a custom `DataModule` class inheriting `RasterGeoDataModule`:
+Here is an example of a custom `DataModule` class inheriting `RasterGeoDataModule` before the `main` function:

 <details open>
   <summary><i><u>Click here to toggle instructions</u></i></summary>